 Nope!
-Like any new hobby or profession, scuba diving has its own set of skills, knowledge and safe practices, but PADI offers tools to suit every learning style, from books and DVDs, to eLearning and, of course, the classroom.
-In practical sessions, PADI Instructors take every step at each student’s pace, making sure they feel confident and competent before progressing onto the next lesson.
+Like any new hobby or profession, scuba diving has its own set of skills, knowledge and safe practices.
+PADI offers tools to suit every learning style, from books and DVDs, to online eLearning and, of course, the classroom.
+In practical in-water sessions, PADI Instructors take every step at each student’s pace.
+PADI Pros always make sure their students feel confident and competent before progressing onto the next lesson.

-Of course the best way to satisfy your friends’ curiosity is to get them to try diving for themselves!
-Contact your local PADI Dive Center or Resort and ask about PADI Discover Scuba Diving experiences.
+Of course the best way to satisfy your non-diving friend’s curiosity is to encourage them to try diving for themselves!
+They can get started on the PADI Open Water Diver course right now from the comfort of their own home via PADI eLearning.
+Or they can contact their local PADI Dive Center or Resort to inquire about course offerings and details.